sanskarchand/ForWantOfANail/Readme.md

+**Update (2021-01-17)**: Haven't added the separate downloader/converter yet, but it works right now.
+Will change metadata format from pickle to json.

 **Update (2021-01-14)**: Even with the cloudflare fix, this no longer works (challenge v2 error).
 I plan to soon add a separate downloader (if worst comes to worst, using selenium) and a separate converter (to PDF or epub)